MSK-Lang/Omorfia-v1.0-/README.md

-Omorfia : AI-Driven Precision Beauty Diagnostics Automated Skin & Hair Analysis for Naturals Salon.
+Omorfia : AI-Driven Precision Beauty Diagnostics Automated Skin & Hair Analysis

 📌 Executive Summary

-Omorfia  is a professional-grade diagnostic platform designed for Naturals Salon to bridge the gap between AI technology and personalized retail services.
+Omorfia  is a professional-grade diagnostic platform designed to bridge the gap between AI technology and personalized retail services.
 By analyzing 15 unique physiological markers via a standard webcam, Omorfia generates a Consultation Summary that maps specific concerns to professional in-salon treatments and home-care products.

 🧠 The AI Diagnostic Pipeline (CV Heuristics)